Gone-M/3074_Final_Implementation/README.md

 ## Overview

-The **Personal Restaurant Guide** is a mobile application designed for Android devices.
-This standalone app allows users to track the restaurants they visit, rate them, and share details via email, Facebook, or Twitter.
-The application does not require a back-end server and is tailored to run on selected Android devices.
+The **Personal Restaurant Guide** is a feature-rich mobile application designed for Android devices.
+This standalone app enables users to document their dining experiences, rate restaurants, and share details via email, Facebook, or Twitter.
+With an intuitive design and seamless integration with Google Maps, the app helps users explore and organize their favorite dining spots.
+It is tailored for offline functionality without requiring a back-end server.

 ---